meeshkan/unmock.github.io/docs/hello.md

 ## Returning a specific value

-With unmock, you no longer have to worry about mocking the response and/or overriding your code's default behaviour.
+With Unmock, you no longer have to worry about mocking the response and/or overriding your code's default behaviour.
 However, we often want to check against our code against specific values.
-This is where the state management for `unmock` kicks in.
+This is where the [state management](basic.md) for `unmock` kicks in.
 To complete our introduction, add the following to `hello.test.js`:

 ```js
 // ...